Comparing Bogota Financial (BSBK) and The Competition

 Summary

-Bogota Financial peers beat Bogota Financial on 9 of the 13 factors compared.
+Bogota Financial competitors beat Bogota Financial on 9 of the 13 factors compared.

 Bogota Financial Corp. operates as the bank holding company for Bogota Savings Bank that provides banking products and services in the United States.
 It offers deposit accounts, including demand accounts, savings accounts, money market accounts, and certificate of deposit accounts.
 The company also provides one- to four-family residential real estate loans, and commercial real estate and multi-family loans, as well as consumer loans, such as home equity loans and lines of credit, commercial and industrial loans, and construction loans; and buys, sells, and holds investment securities.
 As of February 5, 2021, it operated two offices located in Bogota and Teaneck, New Jersey.
 The company was founded in 1893 and is based in Teaneck, New Jersey.